-The College will provide guidelines in the academic and Professional staff handbooks about how to identify and report individuals deemed to be at risk of radicalization.Last revised Oct 20235Policy: Prevent Duty5
+The College will provide guidelines in the academic and Professional staff handbooks about how to identify and report individuals deemed to be at risk of radicalization.

 Handbooks will be issued to all new members of staff and will be available at the College intranet (https://intranet.sjc.ox.ac.uk).